dreaming girl impostor

 i don't really have any answers to the above questions, but they bring to light an overarching concern. i guess i worry that i'm using "having fun with a hobby" as an excuse to Not do the hard but perhaps even more rewarding thing of working on totally original projects – which i have done but still feel the need to do more of, ideally with as much shameless dedication as i put into my oc/canon. and until i can say for sure that i am doing that, i'll always feel like i should be redirecting my energy or else die an unfulfilled artist. (← way too extreme....)

-of course, if at some point i'm able to do both without consequence, then all the better, but i assume that's impossible. a part of me always thought she would grow up into a Normal Adult (despite the everything about me) who would naturally outgrow her oc/canons in the pursuit of something bigger. i feel like that could still be true, which is scary in a different way: the idea that i'll never be able to tap into what made me so excited about this one specific thing again... forgetting the way to the garden, if we want to use the metaphor. i go back and forth between wanting to stay in it and wanting to see what's beyond it, thinking it's part of the person i've become and thinking it's holding me back. i like it here, but i know i'd like what's out there too, and i don't know if they're mutually exclusive.
+i feel like that could still be true, which is scary in a different way: the idea that i'll never be able to tap into what made me so excited about this one specific thing again... forgetting the way to the garden, if we want to use the metaphor. i go back and forth between wanting to stay in it and wanting to see what's beyond it, thinking it's part of the person i've become and thinking it's holding me back. i like it here, but i know i'd like what's out there too, and i don't know if they're mutually exclusive.

 but. eh! whether i grow out of it naturally, turn it into something else, keep up my current methods as they are, find some totally different way to swing it – i'll probably make peace with whatever the outcome is, and just be happy i did any of it. in the end, i don't think i could ever regret anything i did with my life for love, out of passion, simply because i could.